Know the 14 Symptoms of Vitamin C Deficiency!

 The benefits of Vitamin C are numerous.
 For example, Vitamin C (ascorbic acid) is an important nutrient that helps the body function at its best.
 It’s found in a variety of foods and dietary supplements.
 Most importantly, it supports several biological functions.
 In short, this includes the maintenance and repair of bones, teeth and cartilage, and the ability to heal wounds.

 Special Note – since Vitamin C is an antioxidant, it can also neutralize the free radicals that damage cells at a genetic level.

 Signs of Vitamin C Deficiency

-Interestingly, while it’s uncommon to experience a Vitamin C deficiency in developed countries, it can also be caused by a poor diet – one that lacks healthy ingredients like a variety of fresh vegetables and fruit.
-So overly restrictive diets and disorders like anorexia may also contribute to Vitamin C deficiency.
-Additionally, other possible Vitamin C deficiency factors include underlying medical conditions that have an effect on nutrient absorption, like ulcerative colitis or Crohn’s disease.
+It’s uncommon to experience a Vitamin C deficiency in developed countries.
+But, it can be caused by a poor diet.
+For instance, one that lacks healthy ingredients like a variety of fresh vegetables and fruit.
+Thus, overly restrictive diets and disorders like anorexia may also contribute to Vitamin C deficiency.
+Additionally, other possible Vitamin C deficiency factors include underlying medical conditions that have an effect on nutrient absorption.
+For example, ulcerative colitis or Crohn’s disease.

 Symptoms of Vitamin C Deficiency

 Scurvy is a well-known disease caused by Vitamin C deficiency.
 Other indications of this deficiency include:

 - Prolonged wound healing

 - Poor immune system